Your family practice in Nova Scotia

 Dr. Ife Fayanjuola, Family Physician, Elmsdale Medical Centre, Elmsdale Nova Scotia

-Physicians holding the appropriate licensure and registration* in the UK, Australia and New Zealand may be eligible for licensure in Nova Scotia without the need for Royal College of Physicians and Surgeons of Canada exam eligibility.
+Physicians trained and certified in the UK, Ireland or Australia may be eligible for full licensure via reciprocity of certification.
+Physicians holding the appropriate licensure and registration in the UK, Australia or New Zealand may be eligible for provisional licensure in Nova Scotia without the need for additional exams.

 Negotiated Benefits